 You can make up whatever information you need to support your point.
 Really.
 As with the tip above, if you know the real facts, that's great (since the grader will probably know them too), but it's not required.

 This might sound crazy.
-You could write about how Germany won World War II, and the ACT graders are not allowed to penalize you.
+You could write about how Al Gore invented the dishwasher, and the ACT graders are not allowed to penalize you.
 Why is this?

 If you're short on examples to prove a point, make up something realistic-sounding (you can even pretend a newspaper or politician said something they didn't), and slap it in there.
 It's much better than trying to write a vague paragraph without concrete evidence.